 2. Open an account: Once you’ve chosen a provider, you’ll need to open an account with them.
 This typically involves providing some personal information, like your name and address, and verifying your identity.

-3. Complete a W-8BEN form: As a UK investor, you must complete a W-8BEN form to buy US shares like Facebook.
+3. Complete a W-8BEN form: As a UK investor, you must complete a W-8BEN form to buy US shares like Meta.
 This form confirms your foreign status and eligibility for tax treaty benefits.
+As previously mentioned, Meta Platforms Inc. does not pay dividends to shareholders.

-5. Fund your account: Before you can buy fractional shares of Facebook, you’ll need to deposit money into your account.
+5. Fund your account: Before you can buy fractional shares of Meta, you’ll need to deposit money into your account.
 This can typically be done through a bank transfer or debit/credit card payment.

-3. Buying Facebook Shares Through a Mutual Fund or ETF
+3. Buying Meta Shares Through a Mutual Fund or ETF

-To invest in Facebook shares in the UK through a mutual fund or ETF, follow these steps:
+To invest in Meta shares in the UK through a mutual fund or ETF, follow these steps:

-1. Choose a mutual fund or ETF: Research different mutual funds and ETFs that include Facebook in their holdings.
+1. Choose a mutual fund or ETF: Research different mutual funds and ETFs that include Meta in their holdings.
 Compare their performance, fees, and investment strategies.
-Some popular UK mutual funds and ETFs that invest in Facebook include the L&G Global Technology Index Fund and the iShares NASDAQ 100 UCITS ETF (CNDX).
+Some popular UK mutual funds and ETFs that invest in Meta include the L&G Global Technology Index Fund and the iShares NASDAQ 100 UCITS ETF (CNDX).

 3. Choose a tax wrapper: Consider using a tax-efficient account, such as an ISA or SIPP, when investing in mutual funds or ETFs.
 These accounts can help you reduce taxes and maximise your investment returns, depending on your personal circumstances.